IBM/eventing-openliberty-blockchain/README.md

 ## 9. Events out of Hyperledger Fabric

-Hyperledger Fabric has the event logic preconfigured.
-When a transaction is submitted the event logic is triggered, however the client is not always listening to events.

 The diagram illustrates how Open Liberty is listening to events from Hyperledger Fabric locally.

  <img src="images/events-diagram.png" alt="drawing">

-1. The seller submits a transaction as a REST request and the Java microservice processes the car and adds it to the blockchain network. <br><br>A. The vehicle can be queried by any organization, as demonstrated in step 7.
+1. The seller submits a transaction and the Java microservice processes the car and adds it to the blockchain network. <br><br>A. The vehicle can be queried by any organization, as demonstrated in step 7.

 2. When the buyer or seller submits a transaction to the Ledger, an event is emitted from Hyperledger Fabric.
 Organization One does not have the configuration to listen for the said event as the seller is not interested in being notified of the event.

-3. For Organization two, the event triggered by Organization One has the configuration to listen to the events, resulting in the organization receiving the event.
+3. Organization two has the configuration to listen to the events, resulting in the organization receiving the event triggered by Org1.

-4. This is an event-driven architecture between organization one and organization two, organization two automatically gets events emitted out of Hyperledger Fabric and displays these through a servlet.
+4 5.
+This is an event-driven architecture between organization one and organization two.
+Organization two automatically receives events emitted out of Hyperledger Fabric and displays these through a servlet.

 ### Submit a new transaction